X-ray Polarimetry of Accreting White Dwarfs: A Case Study of EX Hydrae: Polarization Measurements

 We applied two methods for measuring a polarized signal: a model-independent polarimetric analysis and event-based Bayesian nested sampling.
 We extracted a $60\arcsec$ radius region centered around the source at $\mathrm{RA} = \mathrm{12:52:25.6134}$, $\mathrm{Dec}=\mathrm{-29:14:53.081}$, obtaining a source count rate of 0.08 $\mathrm{counts\;s^{-1}\;arcmin^{-2}}$ after both background rejection and subtraction per the prescription of \cite{DiMarco2023}.
 Background subtraction was estimated utilizing an annulus of inner radius 150" and outer radius 300" centered at the source.
 We used \texttt{ixpeobssim} software version 31.0.3 for model-independent polarimetric analysis using the weighted polarization cube (PCUBE) algorithm \citep{KISLAT201545,Baldini2022}.

-The second method, utilizing an identical background treatment, was an event-based maximum likelihood analysis described in \citet{Herman2021a,Herman2021b,Herman2024} and implemented as a Bayesian nested sampling (BNS) method by Ravi et al. (in prep).\footnote{Software is soon to be available via GitHub.} The BNS method characterizes each model using a log-evidence parameter $\ln Z$, where $Z$ is the likelihood.
+The second method, utilizing an identical background treatment, was an event-based maximum likelihood analysis described in \citet{Herman2021a,Herman2021b,Herman2024} and implemented as a Bayesian nested sampling (BNS) method in the {\sc queen-bee} software by \citet{ravi2025queenbee,Ravi2025}.\footnote{Software is available via GitHub: \url{https://github.com/swati-ravi/QUEEN-BEE}} The BNS method characterizes each model using a log-evidence parameter $\ln Z$, where $Z$ is the likelihood.
 Model comparison between two hypothetical Models 1 and 2 using BNS involves the standard Bayesian statistical practice of calculating the difference $\Delta\ln Z_{12} = \ln Z_1 - \ln Z_2$ and then computing a Bayes factor defined as

 The significance of this Bayes factor is then evaluated using Jeffreys' Scale \citep{Jeffreys1986}.
 When using this BNS method, we compared a constant polarization model against an unpolarized model.

 The results of these two methods are summarized in Table~\ref{tab:PolMeasures}.
 We also provide the MDP$_{99}$, the minimum detectable polarization that has only a 1 percent chance of being a false alarm.
 In the standard analysis of X-ray polarimetry, a polarization signal is only considered to be detected if the measured polarization degree is above MDP$_{99}$.